magento/merchdocs/src/configuration/customers/login-as-customer.md

 title: Login as Customer
 ---

 There are times when customers need help with their order.
-To see what they see, store administrators can "Login as Customer", which allows them to see what the customer sees and take actions on their behalf.
+To see what they see, store administrators can "Login as Customer," which allows them to see what the customer sees and take actions on their behalf.

-Any actions taken while logged in "as Customer" will be applied to the actual customer's order.
+Any actions taken while logged in "as Customer" will be applied to the actual customer's account.

 ## To enable Login as Customer: